-There is a relatively small Jewish presence in Bologna and Emilia Romagna (500 individuals divided between Bologna, Ferrara, Modena and Parma), the museum was developed primarily for non-Jewish visitors.
-Besides Judaism from its origins to nowadays the main theme of the museum is the ancient presence of Jews in Bologna and Emilia Romagna.
+There is a relatively small Jewish population in Bologna and Emilia Romagna (about 500 individuals spread out between Bologna, Ferrara, Modena and Parma), so the museum was created primarily for non-Jewish visitors.
+Besides chronicling Judaism from its origins to modern times, the main theme of the museum is the long-standing presence of Jews in Bologna and Emilia Romagna.

 The museum covers an area of 800 square metres, divided into three sections: 'permanent exhibit', 'temporary activities' and 'documents and library'.

 In the "permanent exhibit" section of the museum visitors learn about the history of the Jewish identity.
 This history is illustrated throughout the peoples’ 4000-year history.

 The 'temporary activities' section organizes a rich schedule of weekly initiatives: courses and workshops on language, Jewish art and culture, conferences, book presentations, meetings and debates, shows and concerts, guided tours and workshops.
 Furthermore, the museum organizes trips to learn more about the rich Jewish heritage.

 The temporary activities section also houses a bookshop specializing in Hebrew texts.
 With nearly 800 titles, it offers a complete overview of Jewish culture.

 The third section is a library of more than 2000 volumes, a document archive and internet access for visitors, for researching the topics the museum contains.

 In 2000, the Bologna Jewish Museum won the prestigious Italian Association for Industrial Design award as the best museum communication in Italy for that year.

 Bookshop, educational area, temporary exhibition hall, conference hall, access for the disabled.
 The Jewish Museum of Bologna organizes guided tours on Sundays at the museum to examine highlights of Jewish history and tradition in Bologna.